 Brazil has almost no rail network and so a great deal of money has been invested in the road infrastructure.
 The road was smooth and well maintained with clear markings and wonderful roadside facilities.
 The coaches are air-conditioned and the seats have an impressive recline as well a foot rest.
 If you are travelling overnight, you get a blanket and pillow.
 It’s all very civilised.

-Our second journey took us back past Rio, and onto São Paulo.
+Our second journey on the buses took us back past Rio de Janeiro, and onto São Paulo.
 The first coach was a single-decker but the seats were still fantastically spacious.
-It was a long day with around nine hours of travelling and a stop in Rio to change back onto a double-decker coach.
-Somewhere on our second leg, between Rio and São Paulo, the coach stopped and we looked around in bemusement, there was no rest stop here!?
+It was a long day with around nine hours of travelling and a stop in Rio de Janeiro to change back onto a double-decker coach.
+Somewhere on our second leg, between Rio de Janeiro and São Paulo, the coach stopped and we looked around in bemusement, there was no rest stop here!?
 We disembarked to stretch our legs and realised that the bus was leaking fluid.

 Waiting in the sun, we got chatting to a group of remarkably tall young men.
-Turns out, we were sharing the bus with the Brazilian Under 21’s basketball team!
+Turns out, we were sharing the buses with the Brazilian Under 21’s basketball team!

 After an hour in the sun, another coach stopped to pick us up.
 This was from a different company and didn’t have the same level of comfort.
 It was quite old and dusty and had no air conditioning so it was stifling.
 It stopped at a services with McDonald’s and we gratefully dived in.
 Salt and sugar were exactly what we needed after an hour sweating it out on the side of the road.

-Our final journey went off without a hitch, but we did get stuck in an almighty traffic jam on our way back into Rio.
+Our final journey on the buses went off without a hitch, but we did get stuck in an almighty traffic jam on our way back into Rio de Janeiro.
 We moved at a snails pace for about an hour.